ggonnella/textformats/manuals/C_API.md

 }
 ```

-### Preprocessing
+### Compilation

-It is possible to preprocess a YAML/JSON specification using the function
+It is possible to compile a YAML/JSON specification using the function
-`void tf_preprocess_specification(char *inputfile, char *outputfile)`.
+`void tf_compile_specification(char *inputfile, char *outputfile)`.
-To check if a specification is preprocessed, the function
+To check if a specification is compiled, the function
-`bool tf_is_preprocessed(char *filename)`
+`bool tf_is_compiled(char *filename)`
 can be used (this does not ensure that the file has valid
-content, it only checks if the initial signature of preprocessed
+content, it only checks if the initial signature of compiled
 specification files is present).
-The suggested file extension for preprocessed specifications
+The suggested file extension for compiled specifications
 is `tfs` (*T*ext*F*ormats *S*pecification).

 ### Running tests